 Garden Process – Volunteer / Program Participant

 Upon arrival at a Sunflower Hill wait in the parking area.
-A SFH staff member will meet you near the red barn to complete the check in process.
+A Sunflower Hill staff member will meet you near the red barn to complete the check in process.
 Please plan to arrive just before your scheduled volunteer time to allow check in to occur on time.
-If you are late please call the SFH staff member to notify them of your arrival and wait in the parking lot.
+If you are late please call the Sunflower Hill staff member to notify them of your arrival and wait in the parking lot.